SVG

 Animating SVG Elements

-To animate inline SVG elements:
+To animate inline SVG elements, follow these steps:

 1. To animate a specific element attribute based on time, use the <animate> element: